warning

 A portrait of her hung in his house.

-Oliver finally has something that belonged to his mother, a locket and a ring.
+Oliver finally has something that belonged to his mother: a locket and a ring.

 He is overcome with emotion."
 And here we can see an image of a locket.

-So a locket is a small ornamental case and it's often placed on a chain and someone might wear a locket around their neck.
+So a locket is a small, ornamental case, and it's often placed on a chain, and someone might wear a locket around their neck.

-I wonder if you've ever had a locket or seen a locket before?
-I used to have one when I was a child.
+I wonder if you've ever had a locket or seen a locket before.

-Mr. Brownlow asks Oliver what he thinks he should do with his half brother, Monks, who tried to ruin Oliver's reputation.
+Mr. Brownlow asks Oliver what he thinks he should do with his half-brother, Monks, who tried to ruin Oliver's reputation.

 Refer to page 102.

 If you were Oliver, what would you decide?
 What do you think Oliver's father wished for?
-So pause the video now while you refer to page 102 and have a think about what would you do if you were Oliver in this situation and what do you think Oliver's father would've wished him to do?
+So pause the video now while you refer to page 102 and have a think about what would you do if you were Oliver in this situation, and what do you think Oliver's father would've wished him to do?
 So pause the video while you reflect on these questions and read page 102.

-I wonder what you decided, maybe something like this.
+I wonder what you decided.

-"I know Oliver was very forgiving as he has been forgiven a lot by others.
+"I know Oliver was very forgiving, as he has been forgiven a lot by others.

 Or maybe, "Monks tried to cause harm to Oliver and conspired with Fagin against him.